pslucas0212/Part-7-Provisioning-a-RHEL-8.3-VM-from-Satellite/README.md

 ![Host Group](/images/sat96a.png)

-You will notice that all the other fields will be automatically populated.
+You will notice that all the other fields are automatically populated.
 The Virtual Machine tab has been pre-populated with the information from the compute profile we created.
 Please feel free to reveiw this tab.
 Next we will choose the Operating System tab.

 On the Operating System tab chose the following settings for the options listed below